top of page

 Current Groups

-Early 2024 - Stigma, Resilience and Creativity groups for Gay Men
+Stigma, Resilience and Creativity groups for gay men

-I'm due to start a new therapy group in the new year working with gay men.
-Its loose focus is on minority stress and resilience and is particularly aimed at those wanting to work on issues related to shame, isolation, relationships and creative potential.
+The loose focus of this ongoing group will be minority stress and resilience and is particularly aimed at those wanting to work on issues related to shame, isolation, relationships and creative potential.

 Groups are weekly and 1 hour 15 minutes long, and charged at £35 per session.
 Time and day TBC.